Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A minor neck fracture or simple spine fracture may be treated with a neck brace for 6 to 8 weeks until the bone heals.

-Severe or complex fractures often need surgery.
-In that case, a bone specialist (orthopaedic surgeon) or nerve specialist (neurosurgeon) may be needed.
+Severe or complex fractures often need traction, surgery, or 2 to 3 months in a rigid cast, or a combination of these treatments.
+In that case, a bone specialist (orthopedic surgeon) or nerve specialist (neurosurgeon) may be needed.